 The Honest Answer

 That said, the question "Is face reading accurate?" deserves more than a simple yes or no. The reality is layered.
 Centuries of observational tradition, emerging research in facial perception, and modern advances in computer vision all contribute pieces to a surprisingly nuanced picture.
 The answer depends on what you mean by "accurate" — and what you expect face reading to do.
-For a broader introduction to the practice, see our Complete Guide to Face Reading.
+For a broader introduction to the practice, check out our Complete Guide to Face Reading.

 What Research Actually Shows